BRCDel/cyberjank/README.md

 #Cyberjank 2067

-The aim of this page is to offer a silly text-based adventure game in the form of a parody of "Cyberpunk 2077" by Polish developer CD Projekt Red.
+The aim of this page is to offer a silly text-based adventure game in the form of a parody of *Cyberpunk 2077* by Polish developer CD Projekt Red.

-While Cyberpunk itself is an ambitious title made by a strong development team, its launch and current condition can only be described as "bumpy".
+While *Cyberpunk* itself is an ambitious title made by a strong development team, its launch and current condition can only be described as "bumpy".

-This is not an attempt to insult, demean or otherwise aim any form of negativity at CDPR and/or Cyberpunk and/or any other entity or product related to CDPR - obviously.
+This is not an attempt to insult, demean or otherwise aim any form of negativity at CDPR and/or *Cyberpunk* and/or any other entity or product related to CDPR - obviously.

 This is merely a parody made for fun.
 Its point is to entertain and nothing else.